Anne Brontë: Governess

 It was at the Long Plantation at Thorp Green in 1842 that Anne wrote her three-verse poem Lines Composed in a Wood on a Windy Day, which was published in 1846 under the name Acton Bell.

 In January 1843 Anne returned to Thorp Green and secured a position for Branwell.
 He was to tutor Edmund, who was growing too old to be in Anne's care.
-Branwell did not live in the house as Anne did.
-Anne's vaunted calm appears to have been the result of hard-fought battles, balancing deeply felt emotions with careful thought, a sense of responsibility and resolute determination.
+Branwell did not live in the house as Anne did, and his tutorship was not a success.
+Anne's writings reflect her inner turmoil and her efforts to remain calm at this time.
 All three Brontë sisters worked as governesses or teachers, and all experienced problems controlling their charges, gaining support from their employers, and coping with homesickness, but Anne was the only one who persevered and made a success of her work.

 Back at the parsonage

-Anne and Branwell taught at Thorp Green for the next three years.
-Branwell entered into a secret relationship with his employer's wife, Lydia Robinson.
-When Anne and Branwell returned home for the holidays in June 1846 Anne resigned.
-Anne gave no reason, but the reason may have been the relationship between her brother and Mrs Robinson.
-Branwell was dismissed when his employer found out about the relationship.
+Anne and Branwell taught at Thorp Green for the next three years, during which time Branwell's behaviour grew increasingly erratic, and he fell in love with his employer's wife, Lydia Robinson.
+When Anne and Branwell returned home for the holidays in June 1845 Anne resigned.
+Anne gave no reason for her resignation, but it may have been provoked by the relationship between her brother and Mrs Robinson.
+Branwell was dismissed soon afterwards.
 Anne continued to exchange letters with Elizabeth and Mary Robinson.
 They came to visit Anne in December 1848.

-Anne took Emily to visit some of the places which Anne had become fond of.
+Anne took Emily to visit some of the places of which she had become fond during her time with the Robonsons.
 A plan to visit Scarborough fell through, but they went to York and saw York Minster.